 SIMULATION MODE

 Allows simulation to be run in either interactive or batch mode.
 In interactive mode, two-dimensional animated graphics are generated as the software is running.
 This allows the user to observe the evacuation as it takes place.
 In this mode the simulation can be replayed, paused and a shuttle facility is provided to allow the user to step through the simulation a time step at a time.
-It is possible to view simulation in individual person mode (so that each person is displayed) or in population density mode, where a dynamic colour map of the population density is displayed.
-The graphics are interactive allowing the user to interrogate occupants and events.
-A range of scenario specific data (both input and output data) can be saved into spreadsheet-style output files for later interrogation.
+It is possible to view simulation in individual agent mode (so that each agent is displayed) or in population density mode, where a dynamic colour map of the population density is displayed.
+The graphics are interactive allowing the user to interrogate agents and events.
+A range of scenario specific data (both input and output data) can be saved into spread sheet-style output files for later interrogation.

 OTHER FEATURES